- Imprint: Amulet Paperbacks

 - Rights: North America

-Taking place over the course of a day and a half, Joanne Rocklin’s masterful novel deftly builds a story about family, childhood anxieties, and the importance of connection.
-In the end the fate of the tree (and the kids who care for it) reminds us of the magic of the everyday and of the rich history all around us.
+Taking place over the course of a day and a half, Joanne Rocklin’s masterful novel deftly builds a story about family, community, and the importance of connection.
+In the end the fate of the tree (and of the kids who care for it) reminds us of the magic of the everyday and of the rich history all around us.

 About the author